domoritz/domoritz.github.io/index.md

 <div class="columns" markdown="1">

 <div class="intro" markdown="1">
 I am Head of Artificial Intelligence at [Vahan Inc](https://vahan.ai/).
 At Vahan we are using AI, Systems and Data to radically transform the Blue Collar Workers (BCW) space.
-Using AI we help our clients screen & recruit BCW at a large scale and at high velocity and in turn save BCW from exploitation at the hands of middlemen.
+Using tech we help our clients screen & recruit BCW at a large scale and at high velocity and in turn save BCW from exploitation at the hands of middlemen.

 I have over 10+ yrs of experience working in AI in various roles.
-During last 6 years of my career I have incubated and led mutiple successful AI teams - both at early stage startups and large organizations including Fortune 50.
+During last 6 years of my career, as a senior leader I have incubated and led mutiple successful AI teams - both at early stage startups and large organizations including Fortune 50.

 <!---